 WildLeaks will perform a thorough cross-check to verify whether the files correspond to true information or not, that is, if they are reliable.
 This will be done to the furthest extent possible, analyzing factors such as possible motives for forgery, cost or difficulty of forgery, and deception.
 If needed, other professional opinions will be sought.

 In some cases, files sent by whistleblowers can be a threat to their own anonymity.
 In these cases, where content or meta-content can lead to the disclosure of a source’s identity, it is necessary to redact the information for their own safety.

 If a batch of data has been cleared through the first steps of data management it is ready to be analyzed and assessed by the full WildLeaks’s Team.

-1. Investigating wildlife and forest crimes is WildLeaks’ first priority and, whenever possible, an investigation will be conducted by our own undercover teams or in collaboration with our Partners.
+1. Investigating environmental crimes is WildLeaks’ first priority and, whenever possible, an investigation will be conducted by our own undercover teams or in collaboration with our partners.

 2. When it is not possible to investigate using our own resources, the information will be passed on selected and trusted individuals within other NGOs and/or the relevant law enforcement agencies.

 When an investigation is not needed or possible, and using the media is considered more effective, then WildLeaks will try to make hard news out of the leaks it receives, pitching the information to mainstream media.